TurnbullCourses/cs345-project01-vz-mikolaj-iyayi-project01/README.md

 and created calcInterest method & Tests.
 Made and added code to 2 branches - admin & VZbranch.
 Also worked on the admin sequence digram & state diagram.

 Mikolaj:-
+Helped design tests for bank customer related use cases and edited admin integration tests.
+Designed and implemented simple text user interface, and bank account classes.
+Modified classes to match client statement (freezing accounts as opposed to customer).
+Did a sequence diagram  for transfer and state diagram for user interface.

 Iyayi:-